Skip to main content

 ID Selector

-In HTML, an id is a selector used to uniquely identify a specific HTML element.
+An HTML id is a unique selector used to identify a specific HTML element.

-It is primarily used to give a particular element a unique id so that it can be selected and manipulated through CSS or JavaScript.
+The id is primarily used to assign a unique id to a specific element, allowing it to be selected and manipulated with CSS or JavaScript.

-An id selector is defined by preceding it with a # as shown below:
+The id selector is defined with a # as shown below.

 <style>